MakeCycle-lab/makecycle-lab/00-main-and-peripheral-boards/touch-controller-ch554-3rd/readme.md

 * **Firmware**: Since the original source code is based on the Keil C51 environment (which lacks a free version), I have used the provided **.hex** firmware directly from the archive.
 * **Hardware**: I have reconstructed the PCB for this project.

+​To check which models are supported by this touch controller, please refer to the specific device's documentation, where compatible touch controller models are listed.

 ---

 ### 🔍 Firmware & Driving Logic